Good Earth State Park

 Good Earth State Park is a South Dakota State Park in Lincoln County, South Dakota in the United States along the Big Sioux River.
-The park is open for year-round recreation including hiking.
 The park includes the Blood Run Site, a National Historic Landmark significant for its history as a settlement for thousands of Native Americans.
-A visitor center includes displays about the site's significance.
+A visitor center offers displays about the site's significance.
+The park was dedicated on July 19, 2013, and is open for year-round recreation including hiking.